MicrosoftDocs/win32/desktop-src/search/implementing-a-word-breaker-and-stemmer.md

 Microsoft provides word breakers and stemmers for a number of languages.
 This topic describes how to implement, and use custom word breakers and stemmers for languages, and locales beyond those provided by Microsoft.

 > [!Note]
-> As of July 2018 a security change was made to Windows Server 2019 that prevents DLLs without a Microsoft signature from being loaded by SearchIndexer.exe.
-As a result Windows Server 2019 no longer supports non-Microsoft signed custom word breakers.
+> Custom word breakers were temporarily unsupported.
+In July 2018, a change was made to Windows Server 2019 that prevented DLLs without a Microsoft signature from being loaded by SearchIndexer.exe.
+This limitation was lifted in January 2021.

 This topic is organized as follows: